awesome-algorand/awesome-algorand/.github/docs/teal-debugger-extension.md

+> This resource is auto indexed by AwesomeAlgo, all credits to teal-debugger-extension, for more details refer to https://github.com/optio-labs/teal-debugger-extension

+---

 # teal-debugger-extension

 This is TEAL debugger extension for VS Code with support up to and including TEAL 5.
 Support for TEAL 6 is coming in the future.